 About the Program Cost

 Your tax-deductible donation to participate on a Project C.U.R.E.
 Clinics Trip to India is $2,350.
 This program cost covers all accommodations, meals, clean water, and transportation once in-country, including internal airfare, buses/cars/taxies, fuel costs, drivers, and tips.
 Program costs also include the coverage of translators, medications, C.U.R.E.
-Kits, Kits for Kids, travel and evacuation insurance, Safe Traveler Enrollment Program (STEP) with the State Department, medical license transfer procedures, departure travel packet with Project C.U.R.E. t-shirt, and all associated shipping costs.
+Kits, Kits for Kids, travel and evacuation insurance, Safe Traveler Enrollment Program (STEP) with the State Department, medical license transfer procedures, departure travel packet with Project C.U.R.E. scrub set, and all associated shipping costs.
 Additionally, tour guides and small touristic excursions and activities are included.
 Please note, Manipur is a dry state meaning there is no alcohol served.
 Internet access, laundry, and personal souvenirs are not covered in the program cost.